mjavason/Fullstack-Portfolio-Design/README.md

    ```sh
    npm install
    ```
+3. Configure environment variables:
+   - Copy the `.env.sample` file to a new `.env` file in the root of the `frontend` directory and fill in the required values:
+     ```sh
+     cp .env.sample .env
+     ```
-3. Start the development server:
+4. Start the development server:
    ```sh
    npm run dev
    ```